-- Raccoons: If you hear noises that sound like thumping or heavy walking at night, it may be raccoons in the attic.
+If you hear noises that sound like thumping or heavy walking at night, it may be raccoons in the attic.
 The adults make a squealing sound when they are mating.
 If there is a nest of baby raccoons, they will make a distinct chattering sound.

-- Bats: Bats don’t make much noise being rather quiet pests.
+Bats don’t make much noise being rather quiet pests.
 However, you may hear their chirping around evening time, depending on how many there are.

-- Possums: This is another pest that is nocturnal.
+This is another pest that is nocturnal.
 They are big and slow, and you might hear their steps in the attic as they walk along the beams.
 Possums do not make any vocal noises.

-- Snakes: Many people describe a slithering sound when there is a snake in the attic.
+Many people describe a slithering sound when there is a snake in the attic.

-What do the Rodents Do When You Hear Scratches in the Attic?
+What Do the Rodents Do When You Hear Scratches in the Attic?

 You'll most likely hear the rats scurrying and mice scratching in attic.
 Since they are nocturnal, you normally hear them when you are turning in, or later at night.

-On some occasions, during the daytime when the house is quiet, you might also hear them.
+On some occasions, during the daytime, when the house is quiet, you might also hear them.
 The sounds of scratching that come from the attic, walls, or ceiling are them nesting or foraging for food.

 They are typically quiet animals.
 This is why they can go a long time unnoticed.
 When you do hear them, it usually means you now have a mouse infestation.